-- 6. The committee shall facilitate career placement activities during the annual meeting. - a) Prior to and during the annual meeting obtain a "position desired form" for applicants seeking employment and a "position available form" from potential employers. - At the annual meeting aid and direct job applicants to potential employers in fields of interest - 7.
+- 6. The Vice-Chairperson shall serve ex officio on the Strategic Planning Committee. - 7.
 The graduate student members shall elect one committee member during the Graduate Student business meeting conducted at the NCWSS annual meeting to serve as Vice-Chairperson.
 The elected member will serve a two-year term.
 Committee members should be persons planning to retain their graduate student status during their service on the committee.
 Schools which have not had a recent representative on the committee will have the first opportunity to nominate a member.